 Associate Director of Cornell Cooperative Extension and Associate Director of Extension and Outreach in the College of Human Ecology

 Ithaca, New York 14853

-Professor, and Interim Dean of the College of Human Ecology
+Professor and Dean of the College of Human Ecology

-Research Extension Aide, The Parenting Project: Healthy Children, Families, & Communities email@example.com
+Research Extension Aide, The Parenting Project: Healthy Children, Families & Communities

-Julia Chapman joined the Parenting Project: Healthy Children, Families, & Communities team in May 2017, and also works with the Youth Risk and Opportunity Lab at Cornell University.
-She has a BA in Psychology from the University of Rochester and is currently pursuing her Masters in Social Work.
+Julia Chapman joined The Parenting Project: Healthy Children, Families & Communities team in May 2017, and also works with the Youth Risk and Opportunity Lab at Cornell University.
+She has a BA in Psychology from the University of Rochester and received a Master’s in Social Work in 2022.
 Her research interests include how trauma relates to adolescent development and how families can act as protective factors against the development of maladaptive coping mechanisms.